Siege of Fort Mackinac

-The siege of Fort of Mackinac was one of the first engagements of the War of 1812.
+The siege of Fort Mackinac was one of the first engagements of the War of 1812.
 A British and Native American force captured the island soon after the outbreak of war between Britain and the United States.
 Encouraged by the easy British victory, more Native Americans rallied to their support.
 Their cooperation was an important factor in several British victories during the remainder of the war.

 Background

 Mackinac Island was a U.S. fur trading post in the Straits of Mackinac between Lake Michigan and Lake Huron.
 Since the mid-seventeenth century, it had been important for its influence and control over the Native tribes in the area.
 British and Canadian traders had resented the island being ceded to the United States at the end of the American Revolutionary War.
 The United States Army maintained a small fort, named Fort Mackinac, on the island.

 The fur trade was the most important part of the economy of the large area known as the Northwest.
 Each spring, large numbers of Native Americans from modern Michigan, Minnesota and Wisconsin gathered at Mackinac or the (Canadian) North West Company's trading post at Sault Sainte Marie about 50 mi distant to exchange furs for trade goods.
 Since the end of the American Revolutionary War, the British Government's policy had been to maintain friendly relations with the Native tribes, and officers of the Indian Department distributed regular presents to them at the British military post at St. Joseph Island.
 Many of the Native American tribes from the area were already opposed to the steady western expansion of American settlements and when war came, were eager to join forces with the British and Canadians or mount raids and attacks of their own.